maxfordham/ipyautoui/README.md

 ### AutoUi

-The main benefit of AutoUi (and main reason for continuing to develop it), as it is simple to create custom renderers for parts of the json-schema, facilitating the specific requires of a custom project.
+The main benefit of AutoUi (and main the reason for continuing to develop it), is that it makes it simple to create custom renderers for specific parts of the json-schema, facilitating the bespoke the requirements of a custom project.
 See [custom-renderers](custom-renderers.ipynb).

 ## AutoDisplay